putrinahampun/final-project-scAI5/README.md

 - Images of 'multiple eggs in egg tray' are captured from the top.
 - Uploaded egg images are clear and well-visible.
 - 'Multiple egg' images should have an egg tray background.
-- The size of the column and row values in the 'multiple eggs in egg tray'
+- The size of the column and row values in the 'multiple eggs in egg tray'.
-- Classification is greater than or equal to 1.
+- The number of row and column are greater than or equal to 1.
 - Deployment results are currently accessed locally.

 📑**Future Work**